Causal Hamilton-Jacobi-Bellman Equations for Anticipative Stochastic Optimal Control: Introduction

 which is to hold for $t\in[0,T]$, $y\in\R^d$ and almost every Brownian path $\w\in C([0,T])$.
 Here, $Du$ and $\partial^2_z u$ (linked to $z=\wtau$) denote the causal time and second causal space derivative introduced by B.~Dupire in \parencite{dupireFunctionalItoCalculus2009}.
 Indeed, the \hyperlink{theo:verification}{Verification theorem} shows that, if there is a suitably regular function $u$ that solves this HJB equation and a suitable feedback candidate for an optimal control, then $u$ yields the problem's value $v(t,y)$ given in \eqref{sec:introduction:value} via~\eqref{sec:introduction:repvalue}.
 Conversely, Theorem \ref{theo:regularvaluesolvesHJB} shows that, if $v(t,y)$ can be written as in~\eqref{sec:introduction:repvalue} for a suitably regular $u$, then this function satisfies our causal HJB equation.

 Clearly the HJB equation differs from the standard setting as its parabolic first equation in~\eqref{sec:introduction:hjb} uses causal derivatives and the second equation adds a transport equation.
-Causal derivatives also appear in the HJB equation for an optimal control with pathdependent coefficients studied in \parencite{cossoOptimalControlPathdependent2022, cossoPathdependentHamiltonJacobiBellmanEquation2023}.
-By contrast, our coefficients are standard and the pathdependency is due to the anticipative information $(\F^W_{\tau(s)})_{s \in [t,T]}$ in \eqref{sec:introduction:value}.
-Let us sketch the course of arguments.
+Causal derivatives also appear in the HJB equation for optimal control with pathdependent coefficients studied in \parencite{cossoOptimalControlPathdependent2022, cossoPathdependentHamiltonJacobiBellmanEquation2023}.
+This relates to the work on pathdependent PDEs in non-Markovian setting, that is with random coefficients, \parencite{ekrenViscositySolutionsPath2014}.
+Another instance of pathdependency is the case of a non-Markovian driver in \eqref{sec:introduction:cDE}, e.g.\ a fractional Brownian motion, then $Y$ does not satisfy the flow property, see \parencite{viensMartingaleApproachFractional2018}.
+By contrast, our coefficients are standard, the driver simply a Brownian motion and the pathdependency is due to the anticipative information $(\F^W_{\tau(s)})_{s \in [t,T]}$ in \eqref{sec:introduction:value}.

 We first establish the martingale optimality principle for the time changed filtration.
-A suitable path-dependent It\^o formula gives the Doob-Meyer decomposition of the supermartingale $[t,T]\ni s\mapsto u(s, Y(s),W(s),\Wtaunull,\Wtau)$ induced by any admissible policy.
-It reveals that the martingale part is driven by the time-changed Brownian motion $\Wtau(s)$.
-Clearly any It\^o formula also has to record the changes of $Y$ and thus of $W$.
-We show that the contributions from this term cannot be compensated by the $\dd s$-term in this It\^o formula.
+Then a suitable pathdependent It\^o formula gives the Doob-Meyer decomposition of the supermartingale $[t,T]\ni s\mapsto u(s, Y(s),W(s),\Wtaunull,\Wtau)$ induced by any admissible policy.
+It reveals that the martingale part is driven by the time-changed Brownian motion $\Wtau$.
+We show that the contributions from changes of $Y$ (thus of $W$) cannot be compensated by the $\dd s$-term in this It\^o formula.
 As a consequence the transport term in the second equation of~\eqref{sec:introduction:hjb} emerges.
-Thus only the first two equations together guarantee martingale dynamics.
+So that only the first two equations together establish a suitable martingale optimality principle.